peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Subtract
-    public EDecimal Subtract​(EDecimal otherValue) Subtracts an arbitrary-precision decimal number from this instance and returns the result.
+    public EDecimal Subtract​(EDecimal otherValue) Subtracts an arbitrary-precision decimal floating-point number from this arbitrary-precision decimal floating-point number and returns the result.
+The exponent for the result is the lower of this arbitrary-precision decimal floating-point number's exponent and the other arbitrary-precision decimal floating-point number's exponent.

 **Parameters:**